SofiaHorvath91/ucd-project-3/README.md

 ### 5. Special Thanks
 * My mentor Rahul Lakhanpal for his time, kind words and support.
 * My previous private mentor Samu Gábor Tamás who taught me all I know in the last two years
-* My Mother who is always there for me and who bought me the first Harry Potter book a long time ago for Christmas
+* My Mother who is always there for me and who bought me the first Harry Potter book long time ago for Christmas